-Dr. J. Douglas Willms is a Professor at the University of New Brunswick (UNB) and the founder and CEO of the Learning Bar.
+Dr. J. Douglas Willms is the founder of The Learning Bar.
 He is the President of the International Academy of Education, a Member of the US National Academy of Education, and a Fellow of the Royal Society of Canada.
 He recently held the Tier 1 Canada Research Chair in Literacy and Human Development for 14 years.

 Dr. Willms has published over 200 research articles and monographs pertaining to youth literacy, children’s health, the accountability of schooling systems, and the assessment of national reforms.
 He developed the Educational Prosperity framework over the course of his career, which is used by jurisdictions in their capacity-building efforts and the development of educational policy.
 The model has been adopted by the OECD for PISA for Development, an initiative aimed at building capacity for low- and middle-income countries to monitor progress towards nationally-set targets for improvement.
 Dr. Willms and his colleagues have developed the questionnaires and the analysis plan for this international study.

 Colette Wasson is the Chief Executive Officer of The Learning Bar, a senior executive responsible for the strategic success of the company, the execution of the strategy and the achievement of the vision “Giving all children the opportunity to thrive”.

 Colette brings over 20 years of business and management experience working with large private and public sector organizations on strategic business and information technology initiatives.
 Colette has a solid reputation for delivering results.

 With a degree in Computer Science, Colette’s early career focused on large software development and implementation projects.
 Colette attained an MBA to complement her computer science degree and for the past 20 years, has been leading strategic business initiatives with small and large organizations.